 Skip to content

-As we wrap up our series on great faith, we cannot overlook the results of such faith—of which are positive and some of which are painful and difficult.
+When we talk about great faith, we cannot overlook the results of such faith—some of which are positive and some of which are painful and difficult.

 It’s not easy to praise God and thank Him for His presence and love when we take the risk of obedience and bad things happen to us.
 In these scenarios, it’s important to recognize that there is an enemy trying to destroy us as we step out in bold faith.
 We must be prepared to praise God in every circumstance.